 The marine service and repair industry has many perks, one of them being the environment in which you work.

 Many marine technicians work in ideal climates with the ability to work outside and on the water frequently.
 Rather than sitting at a desk all day, these technicians are constantly on their feet and are always working on new projects.
-Typical work environments may include:
+Typical work environments may include these:

 - Boat dealerships